HsiangHung/Machine_Learning_Note/ML_application/Search Engine/README.md

 At rank 7: No change, wrong prediction.
 At rank 8: No change, wrong prediction.
 ```
 AP (Average Precision) is a metric that tells you how a single sorted prediction compares with the ground truth.
-MAP is to evaluate on a whole validation set, and defines as the sum the AP value for each example in a validation dataset and then divide by the number of examples (1 + 1 + 0.9 + 0.83 + 0.83 + 0.8 + ..)/8.
+MAP is to evaluate on a whole validation set, and defines as the sum the AP value for each example in a validation dataset and then divide by the number of examples (1 + 1 + 0.9 + 0.83 + 0.83 + 0.8 + ..)/8=0.97.

+#### Example 2

 Suppose our SEO is perfect, i.e. all relevant documents rank the top 4, then we have
 ```